 The TCE (Total Control of the Epidemic) programme priorities among others are centred on HIV prevention and treatment interventions, particularly working with Prevention of Mother-to-Child Transmission (PMTCT) clients.
 However, HIV/AIDS care after birth, for both the mother and baby, remains a challenge.
-It is sad that even thou adherence of an infant clearly lies with the mothers in some cases mothers do not understand the effects associated with defaulting and health consequence their children might face.
+It is said that even thou adherence of an infant lies with the mothers in some cases mothers do not understand the effects associated with defaulting and health consequence their children might face.

 Adherence to antiretroviral treatments is necessary to prevent drug resistance and mother to child transmission of HIV among HIV positive women.
 However, there is a gap in clients’ knowledge, attitudes and perceptions of antiretroviral therapy (ART) and Prevention of Mother-To-Child Transmission (PMTCT) which influences their decision to adhere to ART.

-Understanding the benefits of the PMTCT program, easy access to the program, as well as presence of social support from families are the important motivators for mothers to commit to PMTCT.
+Understanding the benefits of the PMTCT program, easy access to the program, as well as the presence of social support from families are the important motivators for mothers to commit to PMTCT.
 Therefore it is in the best interest of the child, and mothers to do HIV pre-test and PMTCT adherence education and counselling.
-Adherence to antenatal and postnatal clinic follow ups will improve adherence rates for a possible HIV-free generation.
+Adherence to antenatal and postnatal clinic follow-ups will improve adherence rates for a possible HIV-free generation.